hzi-bifo/corona_lineage_dynamics/README.md

 This README file is designed for linux system with installed conda.
 We tested the installation on Ubuntu 23.10 and conda 24.3.0.

-Here we present three options for installing and working with corona_lineage_dynamics.
-First option is the installation from source, second option is installation or bioconda package, and the third option is to use our singularity container.
+Here we present three options for installing and working with corona_lineage_dynamics: 1) installing from source, 2) installing bioconda package, and 3) singularity container.

 # Installation from source
 ## Installation (approx. 20 min)